nikouu/mGBA-http/README.md

 This project is great if you want to:
 - Create a "Twitch Plays"
 - Write an AI bot in your preferred programming language
-- Create an information dashboard for the current game (e.g. show your current Pokémon's stats at all time)
+- Create an information dashboard for the current game (e.g. show your current Pokémon's stats like [Pokélink](https://twitter.com/pokelinkapp))
 - Edit the memory of the running game

 ## Quick Installation